 An Asynchronous port on the computer used to connect a serial device to the computer and capable of transmitting one bit at a time.
 Serial ports are typically identified on IBM compatible computers as COM (communications) ports.
 For example, a mouse might be connected to COM1 and a modem to COM2.
 With the introduction of USB, FireWire, and other faster solutions serial ports are rarely used when compared to how often they've been used in the past.
-In the picture to the right, is a close up of a DB9 serial port on the back of a computer.
+The picture shows the DB9 serial port on the back of a computer.

 In the above graphic of a serial port you can notice the DB9 serial port connection is easy to identify.
 The connection is in the shape of the letter D, is a male connector, and has 9 pins.

-Below is a listing of each of the pins located on the DB9 connector and what each of these pins are for.
+Below is a listing of each of the pins located on the DB9 connector, their purpose, and signal name.
 As can be seen in the above picture pin one is in the top left and pin 9 is in the bottom right.

 |1||Data Carrier Detect||DCD|